twbs/bootstrap/site/content/docs/5.1/migration.md

 {{< callout info >}}
 **Hey there!** Changes to our first major release of Bootstrap 5, v5.0.0, are documented below.
 They don't reflect the additional changes shown above.
 {{< /callout >}}

-- **Popovers and tooltips now use CSS variables.** Both components have been updated to use CSS variables on their base classes, `.popover` and `.tooltip`.
-Some CSS variables have been updated from their Sass counterparts to reduce the number of variables.
-As a result, three variables have been deprecated in this release: `$popover-arrow-color`, `$popover-arrow-outer-color`, and `$tooltip-arrow-color`.

 ## Dependencies